acenet-arc/fortran_oop_as_a_second_language/_episodes/destructors.md

 ---
-title: "Derived Types"
+title: "Destructors"
 teaching: 10
 exercises: 0
 questions:
-- "What is a derived type?"
+- "What is a destructor?"
 objectives:
-- "How to you make a derived type."
+- "How do you create a destructor."
 keypoints:
-- "A derived type allows you to package together a number of basic types that can then be thought of collectively as one new derived type."
+- "A destructor is used to perform clean up when an object goes out of scope."
 ---

 ~~~